Paul-Borisov/react-azure-open-ai-chat-web-part-spfx/README.md

 **Prerequisites**:

 - Visual Studio Code with a development setup for building SPFx components, versions 1.16.1 - 1.18.0.
-- You should have an **api-key** for Azure OpenAI, with configured endpoints for text models of GPT 3.5, and optionally, GPT 4.
+- You should have an **api-key** for Azure OpenAI instance, with configured endpoints for text models of GPT 3.5, and optionally, GPT 4.
   - Alternatively, you should have an **api-key** for Native OpenAI.

 ## Configurations